diegopiraquive/FDS24-Piraquive/README.md

 Diego Piraquive
 Email: piraquiv@msu.edu

-This README was created with assistance from ChatGPT 4o on October 15, 2024.
+This README was created with assistance from ChatGPT 4o on December 7, 2024.